danielfellman/danielfellman.github.io/_posts/2019-01-08-visualization.md

 ### How to use shiny
 <br>
-Start with loading the required packages in R and your dataframe
+Start with loading the required packages in R and your dataframe.
 ```r
 # Libraries
 library(shiny)